-TABLE 2: Frequencies available to UAS categories 1B, 2 and 3
+TABLE 2: Frequencies available to UAS for which the equipment require an Authorization

-4.1.3 For Category 1B, 2 and 3 UAS for which the power levels or frequency range are outside those permitted in Table 2 above, the TRA may consider the application on a case-by-case basis as Private Mobile Radio (Ground-to-Air).
+4.1.3 UAS related equipment using frequencies listed in Table 2 above will be treated as a Low Power Device as per the Frequency Spectrum Fees Regulations.

-4.1.4 Table 3 below lists those frequencies which apply to category 3 UAS only, and for which the equipment will need an Authorization from the TRA.
+4.1.4 For the frequencies UAS equipment for which the power levels or frequency range are outside those permitted in Table 2 above, the Authority may consider the application on a case-by-case basis as Private Mobile Radio (Ground-to-Air).